Travis Jankowski Player Props: Rangers vs. Blue Jays

 Blue Jays Pitching Rankings

-- The 9.6 strikeouts per nine innings put together by the Blue Jays pitching staff paces the league.
+- The 9.5 strikeouts per nine innings put together by the Blue Jays pitching staff ranks first in MLB.

-- The Blue Jays have the ninth-ranked team ERA among all league pitching staffs (3.91).
+- The Blue Jays have a 3.92 team ERA that ranks ninth across all MLB pitching staffs.

-- Blue Jays pitchers combine to surrender 97 total home runs at a rate of 1.4 per game (third-most in baseball).
+- The Blue Jays give up the second-most home runs in baseball (100 total, 1.4 per game).

-- The righty last appeared on Saturday against the Texas Rangers, when he went six innings, allowing one earned run while giving up four hits.
+- In his most recent appearance on Tuesday against the Baltimore Orioles, the right-hander went three innings, allowing eight earned runs while surrendering 11 hits.

 © 2023 Data Skrive.
 All rights reserved.